 Due to the aesthetic profound nature, more than 70 breeds of cats are available throughout the world.
 A cat can cause allergy to some people and the hypoallergenic cat has been made for the people who have the cat allergy.

-Cat has an amazing sense of vision during night.
+Cat has an amazing sense of vision during the night.
 The whisker, which serves as the sense organ and helps in navigation and sensation.
 The smelling organs are of highly advanced.
-Hat are highly praised for their acute hearing power which can detect the higher pitched sound.
+The cat is highly praised for their acute hearing power which can detect the higher pitched sound.

 Facts About Cats:

 The weight of the normal cat is around 5 Kilogram.
 The highest record of the domestic cat was 21 kilogram (2).
 Usually, the male is robust and larger than female.

 There is no precise mechanism to explain how cat eats the grass.
 There are tenets like cat eats grass for the folic acid sources and probably for dietary fiber.

 Cats have the massive reproduction capacity (3) with the gestation period of around 65 days.
 Young are born with the blind eye and the number varies from 3 to 5.